 Washing and care

 Night nappies will need to be rinsed first thing in the morning as ammonia will break down the materials and elastics.
-If the nappy is heavily soiled, you can soak the nappy for an hour with detergent and warm water, then ring out and dry pail.
+If the nappy is heavily soiled, you can soak the nappy for an hour with detergent and warm water, then dry pail.

 Good luck in making a night nappy working for your child.
 And if you do get leaks, tweak by adding more absorbency and try different materials until you get the winning combination.
 It will be worth it in the end to complete your cloth nappy efforts.